mtumilowicz/java11-member-inner-class-compilation/README.md

     * `Outer$Inner.class`
         ```
         class Outer$Inner {

             final Outer this$0;

             Outer$Inner(Outer outer) {
                 this$0 = outer;
                 super();
             }
         }
         ```
+        * final field for Outer instance was added
         * note that `super()` is **after** setting the field
         * a one-param constructor that accepts `Outer` is inserted during compilation
     * `Outer.class`